 We are now a full seven years on from the last recession.
 Which means that, without ever feeling like we were letting the good times roll, we've arrived at the point where, historically, it would probably be time for another downturn.

 Dry, cautious, sharp, Rubino is nobody's idea of a frothing prepper.
 It's just that these things aren't sci-fi, he points out.
 They can happen.
 They've actually happened before – America has effectively been through four different monetary systems in the country's lifetime.
 They have already been right up to the rim of any sci-fi economics: "In 2008, the big bankers told George W. Bush that if they couldn't get funding, we were one day away from martial law," Rubino insists.
 "In the last seven years, China has borrowed an amount of money bigger than the US economy...
 Midnight is coming.
 We're getting closer and closer all the time.
 Sometime, in the not too distant future, there's going to be a reckoning."

 "When it turns, it'll be sudden," Ameduri says.
 "It's going to be like birds on a telephone wire.
 One will go, then they'll all go.
 When that happens, we don't know what will happen.
 The US still has a lot of options on the table.
 They could even start a war to distract people from the currency crisis..."

 "When you and I talk about this, the subtext is that yes, this is all going to happen," says Rubino.
 "But if you invest correctly, you can make a fortune.
 There are ways to come through this and have it be the best time of your financial life."

 Not that living in that post-collapse world wouldn't require a lot of compensation.
-Like the guys who bet against the housing market, the uncomfortable fact is that these guys are spending their lives hedging against a future that's best bleak, thorny and odd.
+Like the guys who bet against the housing market, the uncomfortable fact is that these guys are spending their lives hedging against a future that's at best bleak, thorny, and odd.